 Related: Macro for Newborns

-Want something really simple, classic and clutter free?
-Try a plain wall, or an easy home made backdrop.
+Want to learn how to take baby photos that are simple, classic and clutter-free?
+Try a plain wall or an easy homemade backdrop.

 However, a mistake I see people making a lot when creating their own backdrops is using bed sheets.
-The fabric of even the most expensive bed sheets shows every tiny crease and this is really distracting in photos.
+The fabric of even the most expensive bed sheets shows every tiny crease, which is really distracting in pictures.

 Related: DIY Photography Backdrops

 And no one said it had to be a white wall!
 We LOVE this shot taken by Morvern.
 So.much.awesome.
 That pop of orange totally makes it — not to mention her expression!
 I’m dying!